 The covert segment is further subdivided into security labels, invisible printing, and others.
 Among all these, the invisible printing segment accounted for the largest share and is expected to grow at the fastest rate in the market, due to a mounting requirement from the security and pharmaceutical applications.
 Moreover, the overt segment is further subdivided into holograms, color-shifting inks, and others.
 Among all the overt, the holograms segment accounted for the largest share of the market.

 In addition, the track & trace segment is further subdivided into radio-frequency identification (RFID), machine-readable data, and others.
 Among these, the radio-frequency identification (RFID) segment accounted for the largest share in the U.S. anti-counterfeit packaging market, due to tracking features and widespread product security.

 Insight by Application

-The rule and guidelines compulsory by the government, mounting economic damage caused to the organization along with consumer health risks, escalating manufacturing activity, technological advancement, and need to maintain an efficient supply chain are the key factors leading to the growth in the U.S. anti-counterfeit packaging market.
+The rules and guidelines compulsory by the government, the mounting economic damage caused to the organization along with consumer health risks, escalating manufacturing activity, technological advancement, and the need to maintain an efficient supply chain are the key factors leading to the growth in the U.S. anti-counterfeit packaging market.